SupeR19902/x720/README.md

 ##### Cons #####

  * Jumper for auto shutdown is 3v DC (according to their specs).
 But battery meter is so bad it will power off (not safe shutdown) at values lower then ~3.15v high, which is much higher then 3v.
 Making the jumper useless.
+DO NOT SET JUMPER
+ * If the shutdown problem occurs when removing the power plug, you have to remove the batteries!!! (geekworm you lying bastards!!!)
  * Network card can dissapear from your system completely, needing a power unplug (tested only without inserted batteries)
  * Little usb cable is reaaaly flimsy.
  * No wall mount holes in case